 The BoxRun mission:

-To “KO Childhood Cancer by raising funds through an annual marathon campaign within Canada.
+To “Knock Out Childhood Cancer by raising funds through an annual marathon campaign within Canada.
 We are a volunteer foundation who place your generous donations directly with our charity partners, Ronald McDonald Houses across Canada and The McMaster Stem Cell and Cancer Research institute.”

-And lastly, if you are a runner or are part of a running club, Mike welcomes runners along the way to help him “knockout” Childhood Cancer.
-Help him to fundraise and ask for pledge drive sheets.
+Mike welcomes runners along the way to help him “knockout” Childhood Cancer.
 Get a team together and get moving!
 You can join Mike and log in some miles along the way.
 Mike typically runs 5 legs a day of 8.5KM each, so if 42.2KM is too daunting for you, you may run 1 leg or 2 — whatever you wish.
 Just know that with every foot you place in front of the other, it is one step made in contributing to a remarkable cause.

 **If you wish to make a donation towards the cause, please click here.
 All donations of $20 or more will receive a charitable tax receipt from BoxRun Charitable Foundation.

-Follow Mike Strange along the way on his Facebook page “Box Run”, where you will see daily photos, videos, his inspirational quotes of the day, and heart-warming messages and dedications to children, their families, and businesses that continue to inspire him everyday.
+Follow and cheer on Mike Strange along the way to completing his journey via his Facebook page “Box Run”, where you will see daily photos, videos, his inspirational quotes of the day, and heart-warming messages and dedications to children, their families, and businesses that continue to inspire him everyday.